Antenna Market Size and Share

 Get Price Break-up Now

-Global Antenna Industry Report Scope
+Global Antenna Market Report Scope

 An antenna is the intermediator between the radio waves propagating through space and current-carrying conductors.
 It works as the transducer that converts the radiofrequency field into alternating current.
 The two basic types of antenna are receiving antenna and transmitting antenna.
 Antennas can be designed to transmit and receive radio waves in all horizontal directions equally (omnidirectional antennas) or preferentially in a particular direction (directional, high-gain, or 'beam' antennas).